GatingTree: Pathfinding Analysis of Group-Specific Effects in Cytometry Data: Introduction

-Each node within the Gating Tree represents a decision point where the Turtle evaluates the landscape of the multidimensional marker space.
-As illustrated in Figure~\ref{fig:fig1} panels A and B, the distribution of cells along the x-axis is notably left-skewed, prompting the Turtle to commence its exploration from nodes that are directly adjacent to the origin—these nodes represent all possible single marker states, both positive and negative.
+Each node within the Gating Tree represents a decision point at which the Turtle evaluates the landscape of the multidimensional marker space.
+As illustrated in Supplementary Figure S1A and S1B in Supplementary Notes, the distribution of cells along the x-axis is notably left-skewed, prompting the Turtle to commence its exploration from nodes that are directly adjacent to the origin—these nodes represent all possible single marker states, both positive and negative.
 The Turtle's subsequent movements are determined by the following clearly defined node rules: \\

 \fbox{ \parbox{\textwidth}{ \begin{enumerate}[label=\textbf{Rule \arabic*:}, leftmargin=*, align=left] \item Starting from each available marker, the Turtle investigates the landscape by moving towards directions where cells from the experimental group are significantly enriched compared to the control group.
 This navigational strategy is quantified and guided by the development of a new metric, the \textit{Enrichment Score}. \item To minimize the influence of outliers, the Turtle avoids directions that lead to a reduction in informative content.
-This principle of seeking paths with maximal information gain sets the foundation for the introduction of a novel metric we term \textit{Gating Entropy}, which is a variant of Conditional Entropy. \item The Turtle will not crawl to the nodes that do not have cells more than a pre-determined threshold. \end{enumerate} } }
+This principle of seeking paths with maximal information gain sets the foundation for the introduction of a novel metric we term \textit{Gating Entropy}, which is a variant of Conditional Entropy. \item The Turtle terminates exploration of any path if the resulting node contains fewer cells than a predefined minimum threshold.